selimslab/selimslab.github.io/_NOTES/stem/programming/projects/mini-web-server.md

 def wait_for_children_process(signum, frame):
     """
-    If you don’t close duplicate descriptors,
+    If you don't close duplicate descriptors,
-    the clients won’t terminate because the client connections won’t get closed.
+    the clients won't terminate because the client connections won't get closed.

     Moreover, your long-running server will eventually
     run out of available file descriptors (max open files).

-    When you fork a child process and it exits if the parent process doesn’t wait for it and doesn’t collect its termination status, the child process becomes a zombie.
+    When you fork a child process and it exits if the parent process doesn't wait for it and doesn't collect its termination status, the child process becomes a zombie.

-    Zombies need to eat something and, in our case, it’s memory.
+    Zombies need to eat something and, in our case, it's memory.

-    Your server will eventually run out of available processes (max user processes) if it doesn’t take care of zombies.
+    Your server will eventually run out of available processes (max user processes) if it doesn't take care of zombies.

-    You can’t kill a zombie, you need to wait for it.
+    You can't kill a zombie, you need to wait for it.

-    If you fork a child and don’t wait for it, it becomes a zombie.
+    If you fork a child and don't wait for it, it becomes a zombie.
     """
     while True:
         try: